 The word IMPACT implies having a strong effect on someone or something.
 In our case, an IMPACT project incorporates a call to ACT with a PACT or promise between participants.

-The IMPACT discussion guide can be added to any existing program.
-Your employees will have the opportunity to effect a specific change in your organization and to receive the insights and support of their CoachingOurselves peers throughout the process.
-Our already existing Friendly Consulting topic further supports their actions.
+“Impact Presentations and Friendly Support” can be added to any existing program.
+Your participants will have the opportunity to effect a specific change in the organization and to receive the insights and support of their CoachingOurselves peers throughout the process.
+Our Friendly Consulting topic further supports their actions.